ilinkaa/NLI/README.md

 ![wl_kernel](https://github.com/user-attachments/assets/a71babb2-1031-4296-b186-ed38169e6b9c)

+## Error annotation

+The CzEsl dataset is annotated for errors at the word level.
+Most of the annotated errors have to do with orthography (some are trivial, such as capitalization mistakes).
+As Czech orthography accounts for vowel length variation, it can be argued that this type of spelling error could potentially contribute to identifying the learner's native language.
+To explore this, we use mutual information in order to identify which error types are relevant for classification, before feeding the n-most relevant variables to a SVM classifier.
+However, the values we obtain with mutual information reveal that there is at most 0.10 difference between the highest mutual information value and the lowest one.
+This means that we consistently obtain similar accuracy values with the baseline.

 ## Sources:

 Malmasi, S., Evanini, K., Cahill, A., Tetreault, J., Pugh, R., Hamill, C., ... & Qian, Y. (2017, September).
 A report on the 2017 native language identification shared task.
 In Proceedings of the 12th Workshop on Innovative Use of NLP for Building Educational Applications (pp. 62-75).